Students as Stakeholders

 In any educational setting, people learn best when they are active partners in their development, engaging with materials and practices in meaningful ways.
 As educators, we cannot expect that knowledge or training can simply be conferred upon students.
 I have found guided discussions focused on the assigned materials, rather than lectures and slideshows, a more organic and fruitful means of achieving learning outcomes.
 Bringing the class into a conversation serves multiple ends.
 It lets students come to important historical questions and conclusions on their own, making them stakeholders in the class’s intellectual process.
 It can foster participation from reticent class members.
 And it gives me the opportunity to learn from my students.

-Creating a classroom culture that encourages productive discussion requires both an explicit structural framing and diligent commitment.
+Creating a classroom culture that encourages productive discussion requires both diligent commitment and an explicit structural framing.
 Making class participation a significant part of the grade is not always sufficient for engaging students; I need to provide them with both the means and the space to participate.
 In the past, I have established pathways for engagement by requiring students to post reading responses on the course Blackboard site prior to the start of class.
 Their postings do not need to be long, but they need to be substantive.
 This guarantees that students come into the classroom having at least thought about the material, and with something prepared to contribute.
 Some of the most productive classroom discussions have come out of these postings (one of my faculty observation reports speaks to this point).

 After providing the means, I need to help create the intellectual and emotional space for open dialogue.
 Students have to believe that their contributions have merit, and that an admission of not understanding can be as generative as an analysis based on comprehension.
 To achieve this, I need to set the tone for the class culture at the start of the semester, both by working to bring all students into our conversations and by making sure that their contributions are valued.
 I have found that establishing a high standard for participation early in the course pays dividends in consistently robust discussions throughout the semester, where students feel comfortable both putting forth ideas and appropriately challenging each other’s thoughts.